nullstyle/lockstep/README.md

 ## Features

-- Low cost: A lockstep variable will generate 2 db calls per tick per process, and an additional db call when a process boots up
+- Low cost: A lockstep variable will generate 1 db call per tick per process, and an additional db call when a process boots up
 - Scheduled changes:  since we store the time at which a value is made active, we can schedule changes beyond just "the next tick"
 - Coordinated: A lockstep variable will change in realtively coordinated fashion on every process in the cluster
-- Simple: not need to install hbase or a complicated distributed database.
+- Simple: not need to install hbase or another complicated distributed database.
 Lockstep will most likely work with your existing infrastructure (redis, activerecord)

 ## Assumptions